← Home

 The American Kennel Club's rule of thumb: "Take the age of your puppy in months and add one, and that is the maximum number of hours that your puppy should be able to comfortably hold it between potty breaks." [src]

-Puppies often manage a slightly longer stretch asleep than awake, so the overnight gap usually closes as control improves — build up gradually rather than forcing it.
+Puppies often manage slightly longer stretches asleep than awake, so the overnight gap usually closes before the daytime one.
+Build up gradually rather than forcing it.
+See the FAQ below for adult dogs.

 What overnight routine helps?